jromang/picochess/docs/installation.rst

 enable-revelation-leds = false

-UCI engine options can be set in the picochess.uci configuration file which you will find in the /opt/picochess/engines/<your_plattform> folder.
+UCI engine options can be set in the engines.uci configuration file which you will find in the /opt/picochess/engines/<your_plattform> folder.
 To set the option, use the uci-option flag.
-For example, when using jromang's modified
-`Stockfish Human Player engine <https://github.com/jromang/Stockfish/tree/human_player>`_, the line

-Beginner Mode = true

-will dumb Stockfish down enough for play against children and total beginners to give them a chance of beating the machine.
-If you are using our image files, you will probably find the stockfish_human engine already waiting for your kids in the /opt/picochess/engines folder.

 An example .ini file can be found at /opt/picochess/picochess.ini.example.
 Uncomment the appropriate options and rename the file to picochess.ini.